SteveMacenski/slam_toolbox/README.md

 sudo ln -s /home/steve/maps/serialized_map/ /var/snap/slam-toolbox/common
 ```

 and then all you have to do when you specify a map to use is set the filename to `slam-toolbox/map_name` and it should work no matter if you're running in a snap, docker, or on bare metal.
 The `-s` makes a symbol link so rather than `/var/snap/slam-toolbox/common/*` containing the maps, `/var/snap/slam-toolbox/common/serialized_map/*` will.
+By default on bare metal, the maps will be saved in `.ros`